Unige Instructors | ||

 Abstract

-The course provides a general introduction to Runtime Monitoring and Verification (RM&V), and the theoretical and practical aspects of RML (Runtime Monitoring Language), a system agnostic domain specific language for RM&V. Use cases will be considered in the context of distributed and Internet of Things systems with Node.js/Jalangi2 and Node-RED and robotic systems based on ROS.
+The course provides a general introduction to Runtime Monitoring and Verification (RM&V), and the theoretical and practical aspects of RML (Runtime Monitoring Language), a system agnostic domain specific language for RM&V. Use cases will be considered in the context of distributed, Internet of Things and robotic systems.

 References